 This is one of the oldest lost Gospel manuscripts found to date.
 It is also called the 'Egerton Gospel' due to its being part of the Egerton collection at the British Library.

-However, the contents of the document indicate that it is not a canonical document, as this single Gospel describes events documented separately among the four Gospels.
+The contents of this lost Gospel document describes events documented separately among the four canon Gospels.
 It also describes an event not included in either of the four Gospels.

 The parchment manuscript has been fragmented with age with many areas of missing text.
-Nevertheless, there is enough text here to put together four events/teachings of Jesus ministry.
+Nevertheless, there is enough text here to put together four clear events along with teachings of Jesus ministry.

 1. [text missing] Then Jesus said to the scribes: “Penalize all criminals and thieves, but not me, because a criminal doesn’t know how and what he is doing.
 Why would he do this?”